NBG Too, Guatemala

 PVH determined that the Tommy Hilfiger production referenced by the complaint was done on behalf of a licensee, Fishman & Tobin.
 PVH requested that Fishman & Tobin investigate the allegations.
-Fishman & Tobin, through its parent company Global Brands Group (GBG), investigated the allegations and determined that although NBG TOO was not an approved factory for Tommy Hilfiger product, nevertheless unauthorized production had taken place at the factory in early 2015.
-A third party investigator engaged by GBG was unable to make a definitive determination of the volume of Tommy Hilfiger product sewn at NBG TOO, as the factory’s records were not available.
+Fishman & Tobin, through its parent company Global Brands Group (GBG), investigated the allegations and determined that although NBG TOO was not an approved factory for Tommy Hilfiger products, nevertheless unauthorized production had taken place at the factory in early 2015.
+A third-party investigator engaged by GBG was unable to make a definitive determination of the volume of Tommy Hilfiger product sewn at NBG TOO, as the factory’s records were not available.

 The intervention of PVH and its supply chain partners led to a monetary contribution by GBG to the welfare fund of the NBG TOO workers intended to assist them through the difficult adjustment period after the closure of the factory where they worked.
 This contribution has been acknowledged and accepted by the complainants.
-The complete summary reports for this case appear below.

 Note: PVH ended its affiliation with the Fair Labor Association in December 2019.